 - Keep it small, and make it an affair of close family, and best friends.

 - Unlike previously when gifts were not given at engagement parties, today, couples now embrace it.

 - Make the playlist of engagement party songs versatile.
-Ones that everyone age group at your party can relate to.
-You don’t want anyone missing out of the fun.
+Ones that everyone’s age group at your party can relate to.
+You don’t want anyone missing out on the fun.

 - Be sure to personalize your menu.
 Make it an affair of your favorite foods.

 - Maintain lighthearted conversations focused on the event.
 This is because it’s a gathering of different people who may have never met.
 You don’t want to make anyone uncomfortable.

 - Whatever style of party you throw, keep the party simple.

 - Don’t forget to enjoy yourself.

 First feeling, excitement!
 You can’t believe you’re engaged.
 Bask at the moment.
 Then, you’ve settled into reality, and plans for the wedding are about to roll out.
 Between the last two scenarios is the perfect time for an engagement party.

 We’ll put it between two to three months after the proposal, and at most, six months before the wedding.
 This ensures that it’s not too early into the proposal and not too close to the wedding.
 It gives ample time to invite guests and also meet your squad for wedding planning.